Melosty/Melosty/README.md

 **A lightweight Minecraft: Java Edition Launcher.**

 ## Thanks to
-- 忘却的旋律: The man who created the first and the most classic Minecraft launcher in China, which also named 忘却的旋律, I will never play Minecraft if I didn't use his launcher on the Chinese network, so neither other people in that period that Minecraft just entered China for a while.
-(In that time, Chinese network just start its development for years.)
+- 忘却的旋律: The man who created the first and the most classic Minecraft launcher in China, which was also named 忘却的旋律, I would never have played Minecraft if I hadn't used his launcher on the Chinese network, so neither could other people in that period when Minecraft first entered China.
+(In that time, the Chinese network had only been developing for a few years.)
 Also, his launcher is my idea to start this whole project.
 It's a symbol of my sweet childhood.